 "Somewhere along the path of his studies, he'd swapped real Life for power and, like all the Dead, he needed to take life all the time to stay out of Death.
 But the Charter made it very difficult for him to do that anywhere in the Kingdom.
 So he decided to break the Charter.

-303 and the Abhorsen would soon hunt him down.
+He could have confined himself to breaking a few of the lesser stones, somewhere far away, but that would only give him a tiny area to prey on, and the Abhorsen would soon hunt him down.
 So he decided to break the Great Stones, and for that he needed royal blood-his own family's blood.
 Or Abhorsen's, or the Clayr's, of course, but that would be much harder to get.

 "Because he was the Queen's son, clever, and very powerful, he almost achieved his aims.
 Two of the six Great Stones were broken.
 The Queen and her daughters were killed.
 Abhorsen intervened a little too late.
 True, he did manage to drive him deep into Death-but since his true body has never been found, Rogir has continued to exist.
 Even from Death, he has overseen the dissolution of the Kingdom-a kingdom without a royal family, with one of the Great Charters crippled, corrupting and weakening all the others.
 He wasn't really beaten that night, in the reservoir.
-Just delayed, and for two hundred years he's been trying to come back, trying to re-enter Life-" "He's succeeded, hasn't he?" interrupted Sabriel.
+Just delayed, and for two hundred years he's been trying to come back, trying to re-enter Life-"

+"He's succeeded, hasn't he?" interrupted Sabriel.
 "He's the thing called Kerrigor, the one Abhorsens have been fighting for generations, trying to keep in Death.
 He is the one who came back, the Greater Dead who murdered the patrol near Cloven Crest, the master of the Mordicant."